 These are the main techniques I use.
 Depending on the specific client I may use all of them on the first session which is about 90 minutes, or I may save some for later sessions so the client doesn’t feel rushed or overwhelmed.
 Therapy should always be a pleasant experience.

 Many of my clients have already had other therapies such as counselling or CBT (Cognitive Behavioural Therapy) or even hypnosis.
-I once saw a client who had had more than twenty sessions of therapy with another practitioner with no improvement (but great expense).
+I once saw a client who had had more than twenty sessions of therapy with another hypnotist with no improvement (but great expense).
 With my help this client overcame their phobia in just three sessions.